Yaroster/skoomaDen.me/src/content/posts/Logbook1.md

 After waking up, I immediately headed outside to see what the city looked like.
 A few minutes of walking led me to the 马草河 (Mǎcǎo River) that led to a metro station.

-Multiple signs around the neighborhood gave directions to the Line 4 马家堡 (Mǎjiābǔ) metro station, between the 3rd and the 4th rings.
+Multiple signs around the neighborhood gave directions to the Line 4 马家堡 (Mǎjiāpu) metro station, between the 3rd and the 4th rings.

 ![](image-39.png)